 No shame in needing a little help to catch up on the latest buzzwords.
 Bookmark this page for all the trendy phrases you’re hearing everywhere.

 1. Elevator Pitch n.
-A quick way to communicate your purpose, talents, and the mark you’d like to make on the world.
-Compelling and to the point, elevator pitches aim to pique someone’s interest and entice them to want to learn more about you.
+An elevator pitch is designed to be a quick way to communicate your purpose, talents, and the mark you’d like to make on the world.
+The point of an elevator pitch is to pique someone’s interest and entice them into wanting to learn more about you.

-Use It in a Sentence: Venture capital firm Kleiner Perkins accused former employee Ellen Pao of not being a good culture fit for the company, prompting her termination.
+Use It in a Sentence: Kleiner Perkins, a venture capital firm, terminated employee Ellen Pao after she was accused of not being a good culture fit for the company.

-Use It in a Sentence: Alexis scrubbed her Facebook of photos from college to kick start the process of career branding before she launched a blog about life as a Millennial mom.
+Use It in a Sentence: Alexis removed old photos from college off her Facebook account to begin the journey of rebranding herself for her new career blogging about motherhood as a Millennial.

 4. Side Hustle n.
-A way to make extra money by taking on a second (or third) job in your spare time.
-Whether driving for a ridesharing service or pursuing a true passion like wedding photography on the weekends, a side hustle is a chance to explore other talents without quitting your day job.
+Making extra money by taking on a second job in your spare time.
+Whether driving for a ridesharing service or pursuing a true passion like wedding photography on the weekends, side hustling is an opportunity to explore other interests without quitting your day job.

-Use It in a Sentence: Before becoming a reality TV star, Kim Kardashian worked in retail and had a lucrative side hustle in which she sold her celebrity friends’ clothing on eBay.
+Use It in a Sentence: Before she was a reality TV star, Kim Kardashian worked in retail and also had a side hustle where she sold clothing belonging to her celebrity friends on eBay.

 6. Thinking Talents n.
-Instinctive ways of thinking.
-They set you apart from the crowd, and will help you excel at work and find a career you’re passionate about.
-Do you want to know yours?
-Download Levo’s Thinking Talents app now.
+Being able to think in unique ways is what sets you apart from the rest of the herd.
+It’s also a skill that will help you find success at work and discover a career path you’re passionate about.
+To learn more about your thinking talents, download Levo’s Thinking Talents app now.

-What other words or phrases are you hearing at the office?
+What other terms or phrases are you hearing around the office?
 Tell us on Twitter @LevoLeague